Investing

 For investors, the choice comes down to whether to back a pure Bitcoin ETF, an Ethereum ETF, or a broader fund like CRYP that invests in crypto-related companies.
 Each has a different role in a portfolio.
 Bitcoin has established itself as the most widely adopted digital asset, while Ethereum underpins much of the infrastructure of decentralised finance and blockchain applications.
 CRYP, by contrast, provides more indirect exposure by holding shares in crypto businesses.

-Unlike established markets like gold or bonds, crypto remains immature and extremely volatile.
-Prices can swing sharply both up and down, and many funds are still too new to have a long performance record.
-That’s why position sizing is critical.
-Investing too much before a downturn can have lasting consequences.
+Crypto remains a volatile growth asset, prices can swing sharply both up and down, and many funds are still too new to have a long performance record.

 By blending these new themes with proven investments, we can help clients participate in the growth of digital assets without taking on unnecessary risk.
 This balance is the best way to weather volatility and stay invested for the long term.